geops/trafimage-maps/src/popups/BahnhofplanPopup/README.md

 #

-This example shows a TrafimageMaps application together with layers for routing and fare networks.
+This example shows a popup for the two station plan layers 'Interactive Station Plan' and 'Print Products'.

-The positioning of labels inside the fare networks layer are optimized based on the map extent and the used resolution.

 ```jsx
 import React from 'react';